01 of 08

-Sanding belts are really nothing more than specially constructed sandpaper with the ends connected to form a loop.
+Sanding belts are nothing more than specially constructed sandpaper with the ends connected to form a loop.
 Because belt sanders tend to be workhorses that generate a lot of heat, one might expect that the joint holding the two ends would be the weakest point, but as you'll see in one of the upcoming steps, tensile strength testing actually shows that the steps taken to create the joint make it stronger than the paper it connects!Continue to 2 of 8 below.

 02 of 08

 The first step to making sanding belts is to create an exceptionally strong type of sandpaper, with a special cloth-type backing.
 Because belt sanders are especially hard-working, the sanding belts must be especially strong.

 The steps to making the sandpaper for sanding belts is essentially the same process as is used in making sandpaper.
 However, a special cloth is applied to the back that gives the paper additional strength.Continue to 3 of 8 below.

 Once the specially made sandpaper is manufactured into large rolls, these rolls are placed onto a cutter that cuts the paper into 12-inch wide strips at the desired length.
 The two ends are cut at an angle, which is vital to the strength of the joint in an upcoming step.